 BTSC takes five burning questions regarding the Pittsburgh Steelers and labels them as fact or fiction.

-Ponder whether they are related here.
-But anyhow, there is surely a lot to wonder about.
+You can ponder the significance or wonder whether they are really related here.
+Or maybe I just wanted an excuse to listen to the legendary duo of Daryl and John, But anyhow, there is surely a lot to wonder about.
 BTSC tries to answer some of the poignant wonderings ahead of time.
 Take a gander at some bold statements on this and more as we label them as fact or fiction.

 Are we on point?
 Only time will tell.

 Alejandro Villanueva is a traitor if he joins the Baltimore Ravens

 Hell to the no!
 Alejandro Villanueva is a free agent and that period officially began on March 17.
 The Steelers have signed three offensive linemen in the persons of Joe Haeg, Rashaad Coward and Zach Banner who was resigned to the team.
 They have an immediate need for Alejandro.
 I would think the Ravens would be attractive to the veteran of the US Armed Forces, which Baltimore celebrates very often in pregame.
 Villanueva has to feed his family.
 If he wants to stay in the game, he’s going to have to go where he’s wanted.
 Just because it’s a former rival doesn’t mean that he’s going to turn down the opportunity.
 I realize in the past that Hines Ward said that he would retire rather than join a team like the Baltimore and that’s his prerogative, but Ward had 15 years in the league and that was a personal choice.
 Villanueva has to make a choice on whether he wants to remain working or not.
 You can’t fault him for the next jersey he wears, when his former team did nothing to keep him.

 The draft plan will surely go out the window if certain players fall